michaelliangau/ai/projects/gpt2_shadow/README.md

 I'd like to train this on a model better than GPT2 because GPT2 outputs aren't that great.
 However the bottleneck is that there are no other better OS AI classifier models out there.

-The only option to train these is to ping an API during training or create a dataset that we use to train our own classifier which is expensive (and likely violates T&C).
+The only option to train these is to ping an API during training or create a dataset that we use to train our own classifier.

 ## Ideas
 - Could we use an LLM to produce the RLHF rewards?
 I just need a proxy for perplexity.